papayapos/ekasa/docs/TerminalApi.md

 ## CardPayment

-> CardPaymentResponse do_post(card_payment_request)

 Start a card payment.
-Usually, only one terminal operation can be running at once
+Only one terminal operation can be running at once

 ### Example